 The Old American Can Factory is an historic, six-building, 130,000 sq ft industrial complex in Gowanus, Brooklyn that houses a curated community of appx 300 artisans, visual/performing artists, poets/writers, filmmakers, architects/designers, publishers, non-profit organizations and others working in the creative industries.

 The (OA) Can Factory was developed by and is operated by XØ Projects Inc (XØp).

 The (OA) Can Factory complex was built in phases between c.
 1884 and c.
-1910, first by Somers Brothers Decorated Tinware Co and after 1901, by American Can Co, which added several new buildings and upgraded the older ones.
-By the 1930’s, portions of the complex were no longer used for manufacturing cans, and generally remained in operation through World War II.
-In the early 1950’s, American Can Co. sold the the complex and from then and until the early 1980’s, the buildings had fallen into disrepair, with a just a few tenants occuping much of the complex, and which consisted of just 15 very large spaces.
+1910, first by Somers Brothers Decorated Tinware Co and after being acquired in 1901, by the American Can Company.
+By the 1930’s, though portions of the complex were no longer used for manufacturing cans, it remained in use by American Can Company through World War II.
+In the early 1950’s American Can Co. ceased all operations and the complex was sold.
+Over the decades that followed few tenants occupied the complex’s 15 large spaces and the buildings fell into disrepair.

-In 1983, six of the seven buildings were acquired by the current ownership, and modest improvements were made to stabilize and improve the buildings.
-In 1989, after a major fire destroyed most of the rear mill building, XØp was engaged to lead the mill building’s reconstruction.
-In 1991, XØp moved its offices to complex, and in 1996 took over management of the complex and named it “The Old American Can Factory.”
+In 1983, six of the seven buildings were acquired by the current ownership, and modest improvements were made to stabilize and upgrade the buildings.
+After a fire destroyed much of the rear mill building in 1989, XØp was engaged to design and oversee its restoration, and in 1991, relocated its office and studio to the complex.
+In 1996, XØp assumed an exclusive leasing and management role and named the complex “The Old American Can Factory”.
 In 2003, XØp assumed a development and curatorial role reimagining the complex to serve the cultural and industrial communities, and redeveloped the buildings to yield more than 100 spaces, large and small, committed to art, design, cultural and light manufacturing tenancies.
 XØp continues to curate, lease and operate The (OA) Can Factory complex.

 Additional information about The (OA) Can Factory and its future is available upon request.